survivejs/webpack-book/manuscript/building/03_code_splitting.md

 T> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.
 It supports bundle naming through its `name` option.

-T> The *Dynamic Loading* chapter covers other techniques that come in handy when you have to deal with more dynamic splits.
+T> The *Dynamic Loading* chapter covers other techniques that come in handy when you have to deal with more complicated splits.

 {pagebreak}